-Figure 4.
-While winter walking and bicycling is less frequent at ten sites across Minnesota as compared to warmer months, data shows that people continue to walk and bike year-round.
-Credit: Minnesota Department of Transportation

-2 Why do people walk and bike in the winter?
+Figure 2: While winter walking and bicycling is less frequent at ten sites across Minnesota as compared to warmer months, data from 2014 to 2022 shows that people continue to walk and bike year-round.
+Data: Minnesota Department of Transportation 3 Buehler, R., Pucher, J., 2021.
+COVID-19 Impacts on Cycling, 2019-2020, Transport Reviews (41:4), 393-400. https://worldpopulationreview.com/state-rankings/snowiest-states 2 Why do people walk and bike in the winter?

 Some people walk and bike in the winter because they prefer to, while others do so because it is the most rational or economically viable option.
-More than 30% of U.S. residents6 do not have a driver's license, and close to 10% of U.S. households do not have a motor vehicle.
-These percentages are typically higher in urban areas, with numbers including 54% in New York City, 34% in Boston, 24% in Cleveland, 19% in Milwaukee, and 17% in Minneapolis.7 People walking and biking in winter are making the same kinds of trips as those they make during the rest of the year, and the same kinds of trips as people in cars.
-They are getting to work or school, going to shop, visiting friends and relatives, accessing essential medical and social services, attending sporting events or worship services, or participating in a wide variety of other everyday activities.
-In addition, many people walking in winter are going to and from transit (i.e. bus, light rail, subway) services.
-Also of note: many of those who walk and bicycle in winter are people with disabilities, older adults, and children.
-These people are typically among the most vulnerable road users even without the added challenge of winter conditions.
+More than 30% of U.S. residents do not have a driver's license, and close to 10% of U.S. households do not have a motor vehicle.
+Car-free households are more prevalent in urban areas, with numbers including 55% in New York City, 35% in Boston, 21% in Cleveland, 16% in Milwaukee, and 14% in Minneapolis.
+People walking and biking in winter are making the same kinds of trips as those they make during the rest of the year, and the same kinds of trips as people in cars.
+They are getting to work or school, going to local shops, visiting friends and relatives, accessing essential medical and social services, attending sporting events or worship services, or participating in a wide variety of other everyday activities.
+In addition, many people walking in winter are going to and from transit (i.e., bus, light rail, subway) services.
+Many of those who walk and bicycle in winter are already vulnerable road users, including children, people with disabilities, older adults, and people facing homelessness.
+These are people for whom navigating the roadway environment can be challenging, even without winter conditions.
+For municipalities aiming to provide equitable access to their community, winter maintenance is essential.